dslab2018/dslab2018.github.io/labs/week12/README.md

 The project will be evaluated on the project report and an oral presentation.

-The deadline for the submission of the project report is June 15th, 23:59.
+The deadline for the submission of the project report is __June 15th, 23:59__.

-Students can choose to present at the end of May, or mid June.
-Each group must indicate their availability in [Doodle](doodle.com).
+Students can choose to either present their work on the last week of May, or mid June.
+Each group are invited to indicate their availability in [Doodle](doodle.com).

+We will hold office hours in INN 211 from 16:00 to 17:00, on the following Thursdays:
+- May 17th
+- May 31st
+- June 15th

 ## Problem Description